 A Marketing Strategy is all too often confused with a Marketing Plan.
-In essence here’e the difference:
+In essence here’s the difference:

 The aim of your marketing strategy is to support the company’s business and strategic goals.
 It’s about the offering you deliver, who you will deliver it to and how you will deliver it in a competitive way.

-Once you have your strategy, you be then be able to develop an effective marketing plan, making the most of your investment.
-Yes – it should be detailed but it should be adaptable and versatile.
+Once you have your strategy, you are then able to develop an effective marketing plan, making the most of your investment.
+Yes – it should be detailed, but it should also be adaptable and versatile.

 Driven by your strategy, your marketing plan is all about the execution.
-It’s the roadmap of tactical marketing efforts that will help you achieve your marketing goals.
+It’s the roadmap of tactical marketing efforts that will help you achieve your marketing objective and goals.

-Your plan is your detailed action plan of what you will do, as well as where and when.
+Your plan is your detailed list of actions, what you need to do, as well as where and when.
 It’s also about how and who will implement campaigns and how you will measure success.
 Your plan is the execution roadmap.

 The Five Key Things to Concentrate on: